Tech-Enabled

 This is why I partnered with them and walked them through the processes over many meetings.
 Sometimes holding the customer's hand and leading them is required.

-The system automatically logged certain actions like user logins and database record creation, so not only could we quickly verify if the service provider techs were logging in to the system, but which ones where using the new workflow, and which had more/less data issues.
+The system automatically logged certain actions like user logins and database record creation, so not only could we quickly verify if the service provider techs were logging in to the system, but also which ones were using the new workflow, and which had more/fewer data issues.

 Our customer had KPI's to track user logins, who had the most errors and where those errors were happening the most so they could communicate with the service providers and assist them.

-Records would still be flagged, but a LLM could be used to "best guess" the correct answer, thereby saving time for the users.
+Records would still be flagged, but a LLM could be used to "best guess" the correct answer based on past data correction, thereby saving time for the users.